-- Homework is a necessary part of serious academic study and should be completed on time every day. - No tests, quizzes, or projects will be due on Monday or the first day of school of the week.

-- Students will receive extra time to complete homework due to illness. - All assignments received after they are due will receive a maximum grade of 80% if turned in the next school day.
-Assignments received any later than a week from the original due date will receive a zero in the grade book.
+- Homework is a necessary part of serious academic study and should be completed on time everyday. - No tests, quizzes, or projects will be due on Monday or the first day of school of the week. - Students will receive extra time to complete homework due to illness. - All assignments received after they are due will receive a maximum grade of 85% Assignments received any later than one week from the original due date will receive a zero for the grading period. - Corrections may be made on any quizzes and tests (except take home, open-book/note quizzes or tests) but must be handed in within one week from the return of the test.
+Students will receive 1⁄2 credit for corrections made for a maximum grade of 85. - Homework corrections must be completed within one week for a maximum grade of 85%

-Mid-term/Final Exams
+Final Exams

-Students in grades 4-8 will take mid-term and final exams.
+Students in grades 4-8 will take final exams.
 Tests will be administered to assess student learning.